madbag/madbag/README.md

 - 📫 How to reach me **boylemadhushree@gmail.com**

-- 📄 Know about my experiences [https://madhushreeboyle.notion.site/madhushreeboyle/Madhushree-Boyle-5a52a1ecf4364fdf96865b941a872f6d](https://madhushreeboyle.notion.site/madhushreeboyle/Madhushree-Boyle-5a52a1ecf4364fdf96865b941a872f6d)

-- ⚡ Fun fact **I like watching anime and writing postcards**
+- ⚡ Fun fact **I like watching anime, writing postcards and knowing about nature**

 <h3 align="left">Connect with me:</h3>
 <p align="left">